Explore health content from A to Z.

 If your bloating is severe, your doctor may prescribe a diuretic or water pill.

 Elevate your legs as often as you can.

 Constipation, which includes difficult or infrequent bowel movements, can range from mildly uncomfortable to painful.
 Taking certain pain medications can lead to constipation so it's wise to take these preventive actions.
 It's also a less common side effect of hormone therapy.
 These same steps will give you relief if you are already constipated:

-Drink plenty of fluids, six to eight glasses a day, especially water and prune juice.
+Drink plenty of fluids, 6 to 8 glasses a day, especially water and prune juice.

 Eat foods high in fiber, such as cereals, whole grains, and fruits and vegetables that are approved by your doctor.

 Take stool softeners or a laxative only as prescribed by your doctor.

 Certain hormone therapies, such as the aromatase inhibitor Arimidex (anastrozole), can increase coughing symptoms.
 Try these tips to soothe your cough:

 Drink at least 8 glasses of fluid a day to keep the lining of the breathing tube moist.